raido/ember-json-serializer-meta/README.md

 [![Build Status](https://travis-ci.org/raido/ember-json-serializer-meta.svg)](https://travis-ci.org/raido/ember-json-serializer-meta)
 [![npm version](https://badge.fury.io/js/ember-json-serializer-meta.svg)](https://badge.fury.io/js/ember-json-serializer-meta)

 So I heard you are working with custom APIs that are not either JSONAPI or REST but rather something in between, a hybrid.
 Then this addon is for you!
-It enables using metadata with query responses.
+It enables extracting metadata for all the Ember Data normalize*Response hooks.

 ```ember install ember-json-serializer-meta```